The best camera and photography gift ideas for dad | Engadget

 Canon EOS R6

-DJI OM4
+DJI OM5

 Smartphone stabilizers are fine, but nothing tops a gimbal for tracking shots.
-The best deal out there for mobile devices is DJI’s OM4, ideal for your dad if he’s tired of jerky tracking shots.
-While previous models used a clamp, this model rocks a magnetic mount system that makes attaching your phone faster and easier.
-It also adds new features like “dynamic zoom” and “spin shot” that will give your dad a new repertoire of moves.
+The best deal out there for mobile devices is DJI’s OM5, ideal for your dad if he’s tired of jerky tracking shots.
+This model rocks a magnetic mount system that makes attaching your phone faster and easier, plus a smaller design with a built-in extension rod.
+It also has features like “dynamic zoom” and “spin shot” that will give your dad a new repertoire of moves.
 As with other DJI gimbals, it delivers smooth, reliable performance and has a solid app that’s easy to use.
-It’s also relatively affordable: You can grab one now with a grip and tripod for $149.
+It’s also relatively affordable: You can grab one now with a grip and tripod for $159.Buy DJI OM5 at Amazon - $159

 Peak Design Everyday Messenger